nasa-jpl/open-source-rover/electrical/README.md

 This is a feature testing branch for an electronics rework, for moving towards a monolithic "motherboard" approach for to reduce wiring complexity and lower the barrier of entry for the project, as well as make the system more robust.

 ## Disclaimer
 This information is not fully tested yet, and is being put here as a development branch incase some want to start working on these parts.
-It will eventually be added into the main repositiory once testing has been completed and documentation added.
+It will eventually be added into the main repository once testing has been completed and documentation added.
 Until then this will be incomplete for information as things will be changing rapidly.

 ## Board ordering/assembly